Why artists like Bruce Springsteen, John Legend and Bob Dylan are suddenly selling their catalogues

 “The benefits of the capital gains treatment are obvious,” Miller said.
 There was a “rush to get a bunch of deals done” last year after President Biden was inaugurated.
 And demand hasn’t abated.
 “The market is not even pausing to take a breath.”

-Since that hasn’t happened yet, for now, it’s full steam ahead.
+Since that hasn’t happened yet, it’s full steam ahead.

 What does this mean if your name is not Bob Dylan, Bruce Springsteen or Tina Turner?

-While the moment may ripe for the top one percent of pop stars, everyone else is still feeling the squeeze of an industry in upheaval.
+While the moment may be ripe for the top 1 percent of pop stars, everyone else is still feeling the squeeze of an industry in upheaval.

 “It certainly doesn’t seem like good news to read that people like Dylan and Springsteen will sell their catalogues after holding onto their rights all their lives,” said Damon Krukowski, a music writer and member of the influential indie rock band Galaxie 500, which broke up in 1991.

 “When we signed our first recording contract, we were told by our friends who were older in the industry and also our lawyer at the time, ‘They will ask for your publishing.
-Do not give it,’” he added.
+Do not give it,’ ” he added.
 “Everybody knew that: Never sell your publishing.
 Because that’s all you’ve got if a record deal goes sour.”

-To Krukowski, big-name artists making millions off their catalogues while the rest of the industry probably couldn’t sell their catalogue for table scraps even if they wanted to points to the “wiping out of the middle class in the arts, as well as in everything else.”
+To Krukowski, big-name artists making millions off their catalogues while the rest of the industry probably couldn’t sell their catalogue for table scraps points to the “wiping out of the middle class in the arts, as well as in everything else.”

-When Nacho Cano, who records as Harmless, began making music, he hadn’t considered he didn’t consider the business realities.
+When Nacho Cano, who records as Harmless, began making music, he hadn’t considered the business realities.

 “For the longest time, I thought like, ‘Oh, I wrote this song.
 I made the song.
 That’s it.
-If I sell a song, I get paid for the sale of the song, that’s it, right?’” he said.
+If I sell a song, I get paid for the sale of the song, that’s it, right?’ ” he said.
 “The business side of things was a real learning experience.”

 Harmless’s fan base exploded when his song “Swing Lynn” went viral on TikTok.
 Its various versions have accumulated more than 150 million listens on Spotify.

-Most musicians would capitalize on that success with a tour, which can amount for a large amount of an artist’s income.
+Most musicians would capitalize on that success with a tour, which can account for a large amount of an artist’s income.
 But, as he said, “when you don’t have access to a tour because of [pandemic-era shutdowns] the money really is in digital distribution.”

 So he’s educating himself about the business side of the music industry, boring as it could be.
 “It sucks, when all you really want to do is make songs about breakups or whatever,” he said.
 But his goal is simple: earning enough to continue making music professionally.